Het-07/ScholarSight/README.md

 ### Component Interaction Flow

-1. User uploads PDFs or sends queries through the React frontend
+1. User uploads PDFs or sends queries through the React frontend.
-2. Flask backend processes these requests and manages document processing
+2. Flask backend processes these requests and manages document processing.
-3. Documents are processed, chunked, and stored in Qdrant vector database
+3. Documents are processed, chunked, and stored in Qdrant vector database.
-4. Queries are processed by the RAG engine using Ollama for LLM capabilities
+4. Queries are processed by the RAG engine using Ollama for LLM capabilities.
-5. Results are returned to frontend for display
+5. Results are returned to frontend for display.
-6. AWS services manage infrastructure, storage, and monitoring
+6. AWS services manage infrastructure, storage, and monitoring.

 ## Tech Stack